maridia/Contract-Puzzles/readme.md

 ## Contract Puzzles

+This was from Section 5 of Alchemy University, Ethereum Bootcamp.

 The goal of the Smart Contract puzzles is to work on reading smart contracts and writing good tests to modify those smart contracts.

 Each Game contract will have a storage variable called `isWon`: